gauravladhar/gauravladhar/README.md

 ![Banner](github-header-image.png)

-I'm an **Honours Computer Science** student at **Wilfrid Laurier University**, passionate about cybersecurity, databases, and data analytics 🚀
+I'm an **Honours Computer Science** student at **Wilfrid Laurier University**, passionate about cybersecurity, databases, and data analytics.

 ---